-Discussion of U.S. Federal Income Tax Consequences," and the discussion (including the opinion of Ashurst LLP, our special U.S. tax counsel) in the product prospectus supplement dated September 14, 2021 under "Supplemental Discussion of U.S. Federal Income Tax market in the Notes after the issue date.
-The amount that you may receive upon sale of your Notes prior to maturity may be less than the principal amount.
+U.S. Tax Treatment: We intend to take the position that the Notes will be treated as debt instruments subject to the special tax rules governing contingent payment debt instruments for U.S. federal income tax purposes.
+Please see the section below, "Supplemental Discussion of U.S. Federal market in the Notes after the issue date.
+The amount that you may receive upon sale of your Notes prior to maturity may be less than the principal amount of your Notes.

-Consequences," which apply to the Notes.
+Income Tax Consequences" which applies to the Notes.